srinikhil-07/Nikhil0487.github.io/_posts/Swift/2020-06-09-dave-and-swift.markdown

 - Suprisingly after reading Dave's code in the [post], I realized that I just gleaned a little bit of Swift Standard Library till now,
 - So I decided to get familiarized with BiDirectionalCollection and a quick Duck Duck Going about it led me to this [Apple's] docs,
 - At which point I realized I am not comfortable enough with Swift Standard Library overall and not just BiDirectionalCollection, so I went up two pages reaching Swift's official top level [page] about Swift Standard Library,
 - This [page] led me to an excellent [playground] on Swift Standard Library basics which I am doing right now and highly recommend to my fellow Swift buddies.

+You can find me on [Twitter].

 [issues]: https://nikhil0487.github.io/swift-5/2020/06/07/swift-in-vscode.html
 [issue]: https://github.com/emacs-lsp/lsp-sourcekit/issues/3